Maharishi Mahesh Yogi: Further growth of the TM movement (1968–1990)

 The Maharishi announced his World Plan in 1972, the goal of which was to establish 3,600 TM centres around the world.
-That year, a TM training course was given by the Maharishi at Queen's University and was attended by 1,000 young people from the USA and Canada.
+That year, a TM training course was given by the Maharishi at Queen's University and was attended by 1,000 young people from the US and Canada.
 At the start of the course, the Maharishi encouraged the attendees to improve their appearance by getting haircuts and wearing ties.
 He also persuaded the U.S. Army to offer courses in TM to its soldiers and made videotaped recordings of what was thought to be the West's first comprehensive recitation of the Rig Veda.

 In March 1973, the Maharishi addressed the legislature of the state of Illinois.
-That same year, the legislature passed a resolution in support of the use of Maharishi's Science of Creative Intelligence in Illinois public schools."People", Anchorage Daily News, 14 March 1973.
-Note: "The Maharishi addressed the Illinois legislature Tuesday and made a few suggestions on how to handle fiscal problems.
-"The basis of a restful budget is no problems in society", he told legislators."
-Retrieved on 1 December 2010.
+That same year, the legislature passed a resolution in support of the use of Maharishi's Science of Creative Intelligence in Illinois public schools.
 Later that year, he organized a world conference of mayors in Switzerland.
 In that same year, he also addressed 3000 educators at an American Association of Higher Education (AAHE) conference on quality of life and higher education.

 In 1974, Maharishi International University was founded at the site of the former Parsons College in Fairfield, Iowa.
 In October 1975, the Maharishi was pictured on the front cover of Time magazine.
 He made his last visit to the Spiritual Regeneration Movement centre in Los Angeles in 1975, according to film director David Lynch, who met him for the first time there.